earlruby/garden-of-d-lights/README.md

   supply connectors inside the case.
 * Terminal screw blocks for connecting cables to power.

-An Arduino is a simple microcontroller that can be programmed to do simple tasks, such as to send a signal to a NeoPixel strip that tells Pixel #117 to glow purple.
+An Arduino is a low-power microcontroller that can be programmed to do simple tasks, such as to send a signal to a NeoPixel strip that tells Pixel #117 to glow purple.
 An Arduino will send whatever signals you tell it to send, over and over and over again, for as long as it has power.
 To program an Arduino you use a USB cable connected between your laptop and the Arduino.
-You write the code on your laptop, send it
+You write the code on your laptop, send it to the Arduino, unplug your laptop, and power up the Arduino.

 Each NeoPixel strip is controlled by 3 wires: black (GND), red (+5VDC), and yellow (signaling, sometimes labeled DIN).
 The 5VDC @ 20A "brick" power supplies I use have a barrel connector on the end, but if you cut that off you'll find 2 wires inside the cable: black (GND) and red (+5VDC).
 If your project requires more power you can get a supply that provides more amps